ncpa0/ADWaveCSS/docs/components/typography.md

 </p>
 ```

+Headers can have four different sizes, `header-sm` is slighty lower font size than the default and the `header-xl` and `header-xl` and `header-xxl` are higher font size.

 # Class Names

 - `header` - header text
+- `header-sm` - header text
+- `header-xl` - header text
+- `header-xxl` - header text
 - `label` - label text
 - `subtitle` - subtitle text
 - `text` - regular text